-- Students who enter in Fall 2017 with a parental contribution of \$10,000 or less: \$1,200 - Students who entered in Fall 2015 and Fall 2016 with a parental contribution of \$4,000 or less: \$1,200 - Students who entered prior to Fall 2014 with a parental contribution of \$1,500 or less: \$2,200 with typical assets
+- Students who enter in Fall 2017 and beyond with a parental contribution of \$10,000 or less: \$1,200 - Students who entered in Fall 2015 and Fall 2016 with a parental contribution of \$4,000 or less: \$1,200 with typical assets

 An increased contribution amount may be expected from students with earned income substantially above the expected contribution amount.
 Some students may need to request additional loan amounts if they are unable to meet the minimum student income contribution.
-Students should contact the Office of Financial Aid to determine if additional loan funds are possible.
+Students should contact the Financial Aid Office to determine if additional loan funds are possible.